What is Ptosis?

 The Bottom Line

-Ptosis reflects a condition associated with the eyes and is typically caused by aging; however, if you notice drooping eyelids out of the blue and it happens to develop quickly, then it may be a sign of a serious health condition.
-This can include migraine, diabetes, stroke, brain tumor, cancer, aneurysm or another medical issue.
+Ptosis reflects a condition associated with the eyes, usually caused by aging; however, if you notice drooping eyelids out of the blue and it develops quickly, it may be a sign of a severe health condition.
+The extreme health concern can include migraine, diabetes, stroke, brain tumor, cancer, aneurysm or another medical issue.